-The door to room 906 opened when Finch was halfway down the hall and Luther beckoned him in.
-Finch could immediately tell that Luther wasn’t his usual calm, annoyingly smug self.
-This was a man on high alert, and Finch wasn’t sure he wanted any part of whatever might make a vampire feel that way.
+The door to room 906 opened when Finch was halfway down the hall.
+Luther stood in the doorway and beckoned him in with a sharp jerk of his head.
+Finch could immediately tell that this wasn’t the usual Luther.
+The calm, annoyingly smug self-assurance was gone.
+This was a man on high alert, his shoulders tight and his eyes constantly scanning, and Finch wasn’t sure he wanted any part of whatever could make a vampire feel that way.

-Finch had stayed in this hotel before, but either they’d renovated in the last six years or Luther had rented a nicer room.
-This one had a kitchenette and floor to ceiling windows.
-There were curtains that could be drawn to cover the windows, but Finch had seen the blackout curtains Luther typically used and these didn’t compare.
+Finch had stayed in this hotel before, but either they’d renovated or Luther had rented a much nicer room.
+This one had a kitchenette and floor-to-ceiling windows that offered a sprawling, glittering view of the city.
+There were curtains, but they were thin and gauzy—nothing like the heavy blackout curtains Luther typically used.

-A young man, maybe nineteen or twenty years old, knelt on the sofa, staring out of the window over the back of it at the city lights below.
-He had short, dark hair and he was wearing a black hoodie and jeans.
-In his hand he held a half eaten slice of wholegrain bread.
-He took a bite of it as he turned and gave Finch a once over with startlingly pale blue eyes before going back to staring out of the window.
+A young man, maybe nineteen or twenty, was kneeling on the sofa, staring out the window at the city lights below.
+He had short, dark hair and wore a simple black hoodie and jeans.
+In his hand, he held a half-eaten slice of wholegrain bread.
+He took a bite, chewed, then turned to give Finch a quick once over with startlingly pale blue eyes before going back to staring out the window.

 Luther was dressed in jeans and a t-shirt.
-Not even ones that looked fitted or expensive.
+Not even fitted or expensive ones.
 Just… clothes.
-Every single other time Finch had encountered him, he’d looked like he’d just stepped out of a fashion magazine.
+Every other time Finch had encountered him, he’d looked like he’d just stepped out of a fashion magazine.

-Finch looked down at his black body armour as Luther shut the door behind him.
+Finch looked down at his own tactical body armour.
 “I feel a little overdressed.”

-Finch gave Luther a very deliberate glance up and down.
+Finch gave him a slow, deliberate look up and down.
 “Is that why you’re dressed like someone’s dad?”

 “Funny you should say that.”
-Luther took a step to the side and held his arm out towards the young man.
+Luther stepped aside, gesturing toward the young man on the sofa.
 “Finch, meet my son, Shadow.”

 Finch stared at Shadow’s back for a long moment before turning back to Luther, eyebrows lifting.
 “You can’t have children.
 You’re infertile.”

 “And you’re rude.
-If you met an infertile couple and they later introduced you to a child they said was theirs, would you tell them, oh, no, you can’t have children, you must be lying,” Luther said, the last part in a mocking tone, “or would you, perhaps, consider that they may have adopted?”
+If you met an infertile couple and they introduced you to their child, would you say, ‘Oh, no, you can’t have children, you must be lying’?”
+Luther’s voice took on a mocking lilt.
+“Or would you, perhaps, consider that they may have adopted?”

 “Who would let you adopt a child?
 Did someone let you adopt a child?”

-Luther waved a dismissive hand.
+Luther waved a hand.
 “The details aren’t important.
 He’s my son.
-That’s all you need to know about that.”
+That’s all you need to know.”

 “I need you to take Shadow with you.”